makeless/makeless-ui/README.md

 - Super clean and small
 - Fully customizable and configurable
 - State of the art Authentication with JWT HttpOnly Cookies
-- Team management out of the box
+- Team management
-- Token management for users and teams out of the box
+- Token management for users and teams

 ## Preview